 |Fall Semester||April 15||May 15||Late June|

-- Online application: fill out through here
+- Online Application: fill out here

-- Letter of nomination from applicant’s home university
+- Letter of Nomination from applicant’s home university

-- Official transcript from applicant’s home university (out of 100-point grading scale)
+- Official Transcript from applicant’s home university

-- A copy of valid passport (face page)
+- Copy of Valid Passport (face page)

-※ Language Proficiency Test (TOEFL/TOEIC) submission is not required
+※ Language Proficiency Test (TOEFL/TOEIC) submission is not required.

-※ All required documents should be submitted through the online application site below
+※ All required documents should be submitted through the online application site below.